vivshaw/zettel/pages/design tokens.md

+---
-tags:: design
+tags: design
-alias:: semantic tokens
+alias: semantic tokens
+---

 - from W3C design Tokens Community Group:
 	- > the single source of truth to name and store a design decision, distributed so teams can use it across design tools and coding languages